 Dean undertakes a variety of projects as a palaeontological consultant.
 This includes, but is not restricted to, the assessment of palaeontology collections (e.g. identifications, documentation and research), the development and creation of fossil exhibitions, TV and radio consultancy, and specialist advice/training.
-In addition, Dean also manages fieldwork projects and has led teams in the UK, Europe and the USA.
+In addition, Dean manages fieldwork projects and has led teams in the UK, Europe and the USA.

 Dean is passionate about science communication and works as a consultant palaeontologist (and presenter) for various media outlets, see the media page for more details.
 In addition, he also leads fossil hunting trips and gives talks/lectures at museums, institutions, societies and schools etc., see the events page for details.

 A selection of consultancy projects are listed below:

 2016 (May–August).
 Dragonfly Group Ltd: Consultant palaeontologist for a series of children’s dinosaur books (‘What’s so Special about?), authored by Nicky Dee

 The second instalment of the series.
 This series focused on four dinosaurs, Triceratops, Leaellynasaura, Diplodocus and Megalosaurus.
 As with the previous consultancy work with Dragonfly Group Ltd (below), Dean’s primary focus was to ensure the scientific accuracy of the text and life reconstructions.
 For more details about the books please click here.

 2015/6 (November–January).
 Dragonfly Group Ltd: Consultant palaeontologist for a series of children’s dinosaur books (‘What’s so Special about?), authored by Nicky Dee